Axual/terraform-provider-axual/docs/resources/application_access_grant.md

 ## Import

-Import is supported using the following syntax:
+Import is not currently supported.